-In an article that appeared in Law360, Mr. Jeffery Chiow and Ms. Deborah Rodin criticized the U.S. Small Business Administration (SBA) for its disagreement with – and its consequent delay in adopting – The Small Business Runway Extension Act of 2018.
+In an article that appeared in Law360, Ms. Deborah Rodin criticized the U.S. Small Business Administration (SBA) for its disagreement with – and its consequent delay in adopting – The Small Business Runway Extension Act of 2018.

-“The new law should allow growing small businesses to maintain their “small” status for longer,” wrote Mr. Chiow and Ms. Rodin.
+“The new law should allow growing small businesses to maintain their “small” status for longer,” wrote Ms. Rodin.
 But the SBA disagrees that the change became effective immediately and instead has indefinitely delayed implementation.

 The new law extends from three to five years the period for determining a company’s size based on annual receipts.
 The change to a five-year look-back period for small business eligibility was designed to make the transition easier as a small business evolves to other-than-small status.

-The change should “have instant effect on companies’ size representations for the new year…and on proposals for various contracting opportunities,” Mr. Chiow and Ms. Rodin wrote.
+The change should “have instant effect on companies’ size representations for the new year…and on proposals for various contracting opportunities,” Ms. Rodin wrote.